asifbacchus/fail2banUFW/README.md

 This setting tells F2B which IP addresses/ranges/hostnames should **never** be banned.
 In general, this should be the localhost only.
-However, if you connect by remote using a particular machine, you might want to exempt it from any possible bans also.
+However, if you connect by remote using a particular machine, you might also want to exempt it from any possible bans.
 You can specify more than one entry by separating them with a space or comma.
 In this case, I've added the IP4 and IP6 defintions for localhost.

 ```Ini
 ignoreip = 127.0.0.1/8 ::1